 Our principal executive offices are located at 37000 Grand River Avenue, Suite 120, Farmington Hills, MI 48335.
 Our telephone number is (248) 681-9815.
 Our website address is www.ocuphire.com.
-The information contained in, or accessible through, our website does not constitute part of this prospectus, should not be relied on in determining whether to make an investment decision, and the inclusion of our website address in this prospectus is an inactive textual reference only.
+The information contained in, or accessible through, our website does not constitute part of this prospectus, and should not be relied on in determining whether to make an investment decision.
+The inclusion of our website address in this prospectus is an inactive textual reference only.

-The Offering

-Common stock offered by us pursuant to this

-prospectus

-Shares of common stock having an aggregate offering

-price of up to \$40,000,000.

-Manner of offering "At the market offering" that may be made from time to time through or to JonesTrading, as sales agent or principal.
-See "Plan of Distribution".

-Use of proceeds We intend to use the net proceeds from this offering, if any, for working capital and general corporate purposes.

-See "Use of Proceeds".

-Nasdaq Capital Market listing

-Risk factors

-OCUP

-Investing in our common stock involves a high degree of risk.
+The C Offering Securities offered by us pursuant to this prospectus 3,076,923 Shares and 1,538,461 Warrants.
+The accompanying warrants are immediately exercisable upon issuance for a five-year period, and have an exercise price of \$6.09 per share.
+The shares of common stock and the accompanying warrants are immediately separable and will be issued separately, but will be purchased together in this offering.
+There is no established public trading market for the warrants, and we do not intend to apply for listing of the warrants on any securities exchange or trading system.
+Without an active trading market, the liquidity of the warrants will be limited.
+Offering price per share and accompanying 0.5 warrant \$4.875 Use of proceeds We intend to use the net proceeds from this offering for additional clinical and pre-clinical trials, regulatory matters, and working capital and general corporate purposes.
+See " Use of Proceeds ".
+Nasdaq Capital Market listing OCUP Risk factors Investing in our common stock involves a high degree of risk.
 Please read the information contained in and incorporated by reference under the heading "Risk Factors" and under similar headings in the other documents that are filed after the date hereof and incorporated by reference into this prospectus, together with the other information included in or incorporated by reference into this prospectus, before deciding whether to invest in our common stock.